aws-samples/mlops-pipeline-prestodb/blog_post.md

         )
         ```

-        Once the batch data is extracted into the S3 bucket, we create a
+        Once the batch data is extracted into the S3 bucket, create a
         model instance and point to the
         [‘inference.py’](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/inference.py)
-        script which contains code that is run as a part of getting
+        script, which contains code that runs as part of getting
-        inference from the trained model:
+        inference from the trained model.

         ``` python
         # create the model image based on the model data and refer to the inference script as an entry point for batch inference